nachocaru/xaprb.com/content/blog/2006-10-11-how-to-delete-duplicate-rows-with-sql.md

 title: How to delete duplicate rows with SQL
 date: "2006-10-11"
 permalink: /2006/10/11/how-to-delete-duplicate-rows-with-sql/
-description:
-  - Explains advanced techniques for deleting duplicate rows from a database table.
 ---
 The comments on my article [how to find duplicate rows with SQL][1] made me realize I was simplifying things too much.
 In particular, I really glossed over the "how to delete duplicate rows" section, which I should have explained in more detail.
 I hope this article will remedy the omissions.